 - Failing to respond in a timely way to client correspondence

 - Failing to hand over documents belonging to a client

 - Failing to keep a client informed of progress

 - Failing to provide appropriate information in relation to costs

 - Failing to apply reasonable charges for work undertaken

 - Failing to follow instructions within a reasonable period or at all

 If the firm is unwilling or unable to resolve the complaint satisfactorily, a complaint to the regulator may then be necessary.
 Perhaps surprisingly, the jurisdiction of the Financial Ombudsman Service does not generally extend to resolving service complaints against accountants.

 Specialist legal advice

-If you would like to arrange an initial consultation with us, free of charge or commitment, please do not hesitate to contact us on 0800 195 4983 or by email at firstname.lastname@example.org.
+If you are contemplating making, or even currently pursuing, a professional negligence claim against a solicitor or lawyer and would like to arrange an initial consultation with us, free of charge or commitment, please do not hesitate to contact us on 0800 195 4983 or by email at firstname.lastname@example.org.